 They say good things come in threes, but for RB Leipzig's Timo Werner, two is the magic number.

-The 22-year-old striker hit a brace in his team's 2-0 win at home to Borussia Mönchengladbach on Matchday 13, a result that lifted Ralf Rangnick's side up to third in the standings and now just a point behind Gladbach.
+The 22-year-old striker hit a brace in his team's 4-1 win at home to Mainz on Matchday 15, a result that lifted Ralf Rangnick's side up to fourth in the standings, just two points behind upcoming opponents Bayern Munich.

-Werner's goals took him to eight in the Bundesliga this season, a respectable tally made all the more remarkable by the fact they have all been scored in pairs.
-That's right, it was the Germany international's fourth double of the campaign, following braces against Hannover, Nuremberg and Hertha Berlin.
+Werner's goals took him to 10 in the Bundesliga this season, a respectable tally made all the more remarkable by the fact they have all been scored in pairs.
+That's right, it was the Germany international's fifth double of the campaign, following braces against Hannover, Nuremberg, Hertha Berlin and Borussia Mönchengladbach.

-It was perhaps unsurprising that Werner should find the target given his record against the Foals.
-Leipzig have played Gladbach five times now, with Werner notching five of his team's eight goals against them – and providing one assist - en route to registering three wins and two draws.
+It was perhaps unsurprising that Werner should find the target given his record against Mainz.
+Leipzig have played Gladbach five times now, with Werner notching six of his team's 12 goals against them – and providing two assists - en route to registering three wins and two draws.

-His strikes on Matchday 13 were the just reward for an outstanding performance all round.
-Werner found the net with two of his four shots on goal and he put in more sprints than anyone else in a Leipzig shirt (32).
+His strikes on Matchday 15 were the just reward for an outstanding performance all round.
+Werner found the net with two of his three shots on goal and he put in the second-highest number of sprints of anyone in a Leipzig shirt (27).

-But for the striker, the collective is all that counts: “Everything’s good now.
-The distance to Gladbach would have been big otherwise.
-Instead of being seven points behind them it’s now only one.
+But for the striker, the collective is all that counts: "Everything’s good now.
 Anything is possible.
-If we play like that anything is possible this season.”
+If we play like that anything is possible this season.
+We're feeling good."